BrendelGroup/SRAssembler/README.md

 Singularity container, define the bash alias _rws_ ("run with singularity"), and check that everything works by running the _xtest_ command with the _defaultpath_ option (which will use the binaries from within the container).

+Of course this assumes that you have [Apptainer/Singularity](https://apptainer.org/) installed on your system.
+Check whether there is package built for your system.
+Otherwise, follow the instructions to [install Singularity from source code](https://apptainer.org/user-docs/master/quick_start.html#quick-installation-steps).

 ## Running SRAssembler